Looking for a simple way to create image hotspots using Elementor?

-In the tooltips subsection, get multiple options for tooltips; if you want, you can set your hotspots tooltips to always open.
+In the tooltips subsection, get multiple options for tooltips; if you want, you can set your hotspot tooltips to always open.
 You can set how tooltips should be triggered, On hover or Click.
-Define the size and set the position of tooltips.
+Define the size and set the position of the tooltips.

 Lastly, you get the option you can assign an animation to your Tooltips.
-With PowerPack Image Hotspots, you get plenty of animation options you can choose from.
+With the PowerPack Image Hotspots widget, you get plenty of animation options you can choose from.

-In style, you get multiple advanced options to customize the hotspot widget as per your requirement.
+In style, you get multiple advanced options to customize the hotspot widget per your requirement.

-You can set image width, add border type, set border-radius, and even add box-shadow to the image.
+You can set image width, add border type, set border-radius, and even add a box shadow to the image.

-Furthermore, you can alter typography, color, set background color, add border-radius and padding to the hotspots and tooltips.
+Furthermore, you can alter typography, and color, set background color, and add border-radius and padding to the hotspots and tooltips.

 Get Image Hotspot Widget for Elementor!